Ralo93/ts_glucose/README.md

 STL provides a nicely formatted decomposition into trend, seasonality and residuals of the model.

-- **Strength of Trend: 0.17726872829185392** (p10)
+- **Strength of Trend: 0.177** (p10)
-- **Strength of Seasonality: 0.566842163653416** (p10)
+- **Strength of Seasonality: 0.566** (p10)

 This shows (as expected) there is no trend in the data, and a medium to strong seasonality.
 For the STL forecast, I tried different seasonal_windows, here the window is 5.
+This hyperparameter tells me how many "seasons" in the past it should take into consideration for its forecast.

 Decomposed it looks like this: